thomasp85/farver/README.md

 ## Benchmark

-`farver` is substantially faster than its `grDevices` counterpart as all operation happens in compiled code:
+`farver` is faster than its `grDevices` counterpart but less so than it was at its first release, as the colour conversion in grDevices has been improved since.

 ``` r
 library(ggplot2)